a-lud/sea-snake-selection/selection/README.md

 Results were parsed using the custom parsing tools I’ve written that can be found in the `scripts` directory.
-The `RELAX` object looks similar to the example shown in [*Step 2: Parse selection results*](#step-2-parse-selection-results), with the contents of the tables being different to the example above.
+The `RELAX` object looks similar to the example shown in Step 2 above, with the contents of the tables being different to the example above.

 *Hydrophis* PSGs were intersected with the `RELAX` results to obtain their respective selection-intensity parameter value (*k*).
 These